lyndenlim/inventory-tracker-executable/README.md

 # inventory-tracker-executable
-Inventory Tracker built with Tkinter framework (executable)
+Inventory Tracker built with Tkinter framework (executable) <br />

-Designed to track your inventory and expenses.
+Designed to track your inventory and expenses. <br />

-Features:
+Features: <br />
-Numerical representation of profits/expenses
+Numerical representation of profits/expenses <br />
-Ability to mark an item as sold/unsold as well as duplication USPS and UPS tracking capabilities
+Ability to mark an item as sold/unsold as well as duplication <br />
+USPS and UPS tracking capabilities <br />
 Search bar